carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 These instructions are for setting up tensorflow in a **CPU** only environment.

 ::::::::::::::::::::::::::::::::::::::::: callout
-Please note you might want to consider installing the GPU enabled version of TensorFlow.
-The GPU enabled version can run significantly quicker (especially when training models) than the CPU only version.
-If you have a decent dedicated GPU on your computer, it is suggested to follow the instructions located in the [Setup - GPU](episodes/setup-gpu.md) section instead.
+Please note this lesson is designed to work with CPU only environments.
+This was an intentional decision to avoid the difficulties in setting up GPU environments.
+If you are an advanced user and choose to set up a GPU environment, you are on your own.
+We will not be able to troubleshoot any issues with GPU set up on the day of the workshop.
 :::::::::::::::::::::::::::::::::::::::::::::::::

 ## Software Setup